joshtynjala/actionscript-3.0-developers-guide/client-system-interaction/printing/flash-runtime-tasks-and-system-printing.md

 <div>

-Because Flash runtimes dispatch pages to the operating system’s printing interface, be aware of the tasks managed by Flash runtimes and the tasks managed by an operating system’s own printing interface.
-Flash runtimes can initiate a print job, read some of a printer’s page settings, pass the content for a print job to the operating system, and verify if the user or system has canceled a print job.
-Other processes, such as displaying printer specific dialog boxes, canceling a spooled print job, or reporting on the printer’s status, are all handled by the operating system.
-Flash runtimes are able to respond if there is a problem initiating or formatting a print job, but can report back only on certain properties or conditions from the operating system’s printing interface.
+Because Flash runtimes dispatch pages to the operating system's printing interface, be aware of the tasks managed by Flash runtimes and the tasks managed by an operating system's own printing interface.
+Flash runtimes can initiate a print job, read some of a printer's page settings, pass the content for a print job to the operating system, and verify if the user or system has canceled a print job.
+Other processes, such as displaying printer specific dialog boxes, canceling a spooled print job, or reporting on the printer's status, are all handled by the operating system.
+Flash runtimes are able to respond if there is a problem initiating or formatting a print job, but can report back only on certain properties or conditions from the operating system's printing interface.
 As a developer, your code needs to respond to these properties or conditions.

 </div>